styropyr0/oled.h/Readme.md

   oled.clearScr();  // Clear the screen
   oled.print("Hello, World!", 0, 0);  // Print text at (0, 0)
   oled << "This method also prints!" << 0 << 3;   // Print text at (0, 3)
+  oled.inflate();  //Inflate shall be called to render the items on the display.
 }

 void loop() {